boncyrus/ngrx-tour-of-heroes/README.md

 # ngrx-tour-of-heroes

-An implementation of Tour of Heroes using the following:
+A simple tour of heroes app using the following:

 - Angular 8
-- Angular Material
+- Angular Material - Controls
+- Bootstrap 4 - Layout
-- Ngrx
+- Ngrx - State management